 - Scroll down until you see Siri & Search.

-1. Install, move, and delete apps directly
+1. Install, move, and delete apps directly from Spotlight

 2. Search text within photos